kent-map/kent/landscape/river-dour/README.md

 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/b/b3/Kearnsney_abbey_Dover.jpg" label="Kearnsey Abbey" attribution="postcard, Public domain, via Wikimedia Commons">

 **Crabble Corn Mill**
-The river now flows past Crabble Corn Mill, which was built in 1814 to provide flour for the soldiers who were stationed at Dover to protect the country from a Napoleonic invasion.["Roundabout." _Kentish Gazette_ Thursday 12 September 1996
+The river now flows past Crabble Corn Mill, which was built in 1814 to provide flour for the soldiers who were stationed at Dover to protect the country from a Napoleonic invasion.["Roundabout." _Kentish Gazette_ Thursday 12 September 1996]
+Charles Harper wrote that "where the Dour flows, all the vegetation is luxuriant, and there are lovely ponds decked with water-lilies beside the Crabble Meadows" (240)

 **Buckland Paper Mill**
 The Dour has played an important part in Dover's industrial past, powering eight corn mills and five paper mills.
 At Buckland, the Paper Mill